Coats introduces the worlds first anti microbial sewing thread – Coats Protect

 World leading industrial thread and consumer textile crafts business Coats plc has launched a new range of anti-microbial sewing threads that inhibits the growth of microbes and bacteria around seams.

-The treated sewing threads, which have anti-bacterial and anti-fungal properties, are a world first and will be marketed under the name ‘Coats Protect’.
+The treated sewing threads, which have anti-bacterial, are a world first and will be marketed under the name ‘Coats Protect’.
 The innovative treatment was developed in Coats’ North American laboratories and delivers maximum protection from microbes when applied to Coats’ high quality thread products.

 Coats has a long history of pioneering landmark innovation.
 Many of its product developments in threads, zips and colour technology, as well as manufacturing processes, have become global industry standards.